toji/toji.dev/webgpu-best-practices/indirect-draws.md

 ## What is an indirect draw?

 WebGPU includes the ability to execute "indirect commands" such as drawing and compute dispatches.
-Executed with the `drawIndirect()`, `drawIndexedIndirect()`, and `dispatchWorkgroupsIndirect()` commands, these operate exactly like the non-indirect versions of these methods with the critical difference that the arguments for the call are read from a `GPUBuffer` instaed of being passed directly.
+Executed with the [`drawIndirect()`](https://gpuweb.github.io/gpuweb/#dom-gpurendercommandsmixin-drawindirect), [`drawIndexedIndirect()`](https://gpuweb.github.io/gpuweb/#dom-gpurendercommandsmixin-drawindexedindirect), and [`dispatchWorkgroupsIndirect()`](https://gpuweb.github.io/gpuweb/#dom-gpucomputepassencoder-dispatchworkgroupsindirect) commands, these operate exactly like the non-indirect versions of these methods with the critical difference that the arguments for the call are read from a `GPUBuffer` instead of being passed directly.

-That means that this draw call:
+So this draw call:

 ```js
 renderPass.draw(vertexCount, instanceCount);